 After being analyzed by ShareGate Desktop, the files are deleted and this library will be empty so it doesn't affect your environment.

-Note for SharePoint 2010 environments: ShareGate Desktop will need to activate the built-in Reporting feature of SharePoint so that it can generate audit files.
+Note: For SharePoint 2010 environments: ShareGate Desktop will need to activate the built-in reporting feature of SharePoint so that it can generate audit files.
 This feature does not need to be activated in the other versions of SharePoint in order for ShareGate Desktop to generate an audit report.

-- Verify the target(s) of the action.
+- Select the target of the report.